Tenshin000/CogniPredictAD/README.md

 ### Building Models
 From the **Grid Search**, the **best estimators**, their **parameters**, and **scores** were collected for each **model**.
 These best-estimators were saved, then retrained and evaluated using **5-fold cross-validation**, producing several outputs: confusion matrices, per-class metrics, macro F1 score, accuracy, ROC-AUC, and repeated evaluations to assess stability.

 Cross-validated rankings indicate that ensemble methods are top performers, with only small margins separating them: adaptive boosting, random forest, and extra trees show nearly equivalent CV performance.
-Logistic regression and shallow, un-sampled decision trees lag behind on macro F1 and balanced accuracy.
+Logistic regression and shallow, un-sampled decision trees lag behind on macro F1.

 Pairwise statistical comparison across CV folds was performed using the **Wilcoxon signed-rank test** on model F1_macro scores to determine whether observed differences were reproducible.
 The results show many non-significant comparisons and a minority with *p*-values below conventional thresholds.
 Specifically, twelve pairwise comparisons yielded *p* \< 0.05, while numerous others returned *p* ≥ 0.05, several exceeding *p* = 0.2, and many near or above *p* = 0.5.
 The smallest observed *p*-values are on the order of 1 × 10<sup>−3</sup>, indicating a few consistent differences across CV folds.